 If that’s listening to your favorite podcast in your earbuds while you’re connecting with your husband, go for it.
 Anything that you need.
 If that’s nice, relaxing music that you both listen to, super cool.
 If you need to feel warm and snugly, and have a heat pack next to you, go for that.
 Anything that you need, you get it.

 Touch Him For You

-Then the last tip is just have him lay down, chill out, relax, and just touch his body for your pleasure.
+Then the last tip is to just have him lay down, chill out, relax, and just touch his body for your pleasure.
 You don’t have to worry about if he’s liking it or if it’s intense enough or whatever.
-Just ease into an experience together because it doesn’t have to be so serious.
+Just ease into an experience together because it doesn’t have to be so serious or awkward.
 You can enjoy small little bits.
-Then if they’re scheduled weekly, those become the intimacy heartbeat in your relationship.
+Then if they’re scheduled weekly, those become the intimate heartbeat of your relationship.

 Good luck with overcoming this awkward dry spell that a lot of us face.